 Helsinki translates to “Daughter of the Baltic” and is the capital of Finland with a population shy of two million.
-It was founded by King Gustav Vasa of Sweden.
-The Finnish people thrive on the outdoor life, as much of their daily life is spent exercising, boating, and socializing.
-Produce is abundant and fishing is their main staple.
-October brings the herring market, a very popular event, where fishermen sell their foods and crafts.
+King Gustav Vasa of Sweden founded it.
+The Finnish people thrived on outdoor life.
+Much of their daily life was spent exercising, boating, and socializing.
+Produce was abundant and fishing was their main staple.
+October brought the herring market, a very popular event, where fishermen sell their foods and crafts.

-We drove to the 15th century Church of St. Sigfrid in Sipoo for a quick visit and photo opportunity.
-The inside of the church was rather minimal in decoration, but interesting enough, the roof was made of wooden panes painted with tar to weatherproof them.
+Our tour group drove to the 15th century Church of St. Sigfrid in Sipoo for a quick visit and photo opportunity.
+The inside of the church was minimal in decoration.
+Interesting enough, the roof was made of wooden panes painted with tar to weatherproof them.
 Some say the tar smell adds to the essence.
-We knew in advance the church would be closed, since our excursion was on Sunday.
-A few WWII grave markers can be found in the front of the church.
-Personally, I feel this stop could have been skipped or time better spent elsewhere.
+We knew in advance the church would be closed since our excursion was on Sunday.
+A few WWII grave markers were found in the front of the church.

-Our last stop was to the Sibelius Monument, a unique piece of artwork, made of 600 organ pipes welded together.
-The monument is located in a busy and beautiful park.
-Traveling back through town to our ship, the guide pointed out a few sites and you were free to get off the bus downtown and find your own transportation back to the ship, which no one chose to do.
+Our last stop in Finland was to the interesting Sibelius Monument.
+This unique piece of artwork made of 600 organ pipes welded together is in a beautiful park.
+As we traveled back through town to our ship, our guide pointed out some points of interest.
+We were free to hop off the bus downtown but had to find our own transportation back to the ship, which no one chose to do.

 On this excursion, our bus driver was confused and nearly got us stuck in the middle of the countryside on a winding private road on the way to the horse farm.
-Our tour guide was an older lady who was very unorganized and her facts were not relevant to the excursion.
-All in all, I found this to be one of the worst excursions I had taken in some twenty plus cruises.
+Our tour guide was an unorganized older lady whose facts were not relevant to the excursion at all.
+I found this to be one of the worst excursions I have taken in more than 20 cruises.
 Some of my disappointment could have been avoided by changing the time of the excursion or by just not offering it at all, on a Sunday, since two out of three places we visited were closed.
-My friend and I went promptly to the shore excursions desk when we got back on the ship, and they refunded part of our money.
-I was impressed with NCL ‘s customer service, as they not only listened to my concerns, but they offered partial compensation for it.
-After the fact, I read reviews of Porvoo Town & Country; and it seemed many people suggested skipping Helsinki and just lounging on the cruiseship and recovering after the long tour days in Russia.
-If ever there again, I would just go to the downtown area and enjoy a cafe and scenery.